blackant-dev/DECH/README.md

 # DECH
-The code for Deep Evidential Hashing for Trustworthy Cross-Modal Retrival (AAAI'25).
+The code for Deep Evidential Hashing for Trustworthy Cross-Modal Retrieval (AAAI'25).